zachwe/tortoise-tts/README.md

 * `Public Share Gradio`: overrides `--share`.
 Tells Gradio to generate a public URL for the web UI
 * `Check for Updates`: checks for updates on page load and notifies in console.
 Only works if you pulled this repo from a gitea instance.
 * `Low VRAM`: disables optimizations in TorToiSe that increases VRAM consumption.
 Suggested if your GPU has under 6GiB.
+* `Embed Output Metadata`: enables embedding the settings and latents used to generate that audio clip inside that audio clip.
+Metadata is stored as a JSON string in the `lyrics` tag.
+* `Slimmer Computed Latents`: falls back to the original, 12.9KiB way of storing latents (without the extra bits required for using the CVVP model).
 * `Voice Latent Max Chunk Size`: during the voice latents calculation pass, this limits how large, in bytes, a chunk can be.
 Large values can run into VRAM OOM errors.
 * `Sample Batch Size`: sets the batch size when generating autoregressive samples.
 Bigger batches result in faster compute, at the cost of increased VRAM consumption.
 Leave to 0 to calculate a "best" fit.
 * `Concurrency Count`: how many Gradio events the queue can process at once.
 Leave this over 1 if you want to modify settings in the UI that updates other settings while generating audio clips.